Quantum Microscopy and Biosensing

 Quantum enhanced optical tweezers

-Optical tweezers are a common tool in biological experiments that uses high intensity tightly focussed beams to manipulate and track single cells and small glass spheres in live biological samples.
-At the Queensland Quantum Optics Laboratory, we have demonstrated for the first time, using optical tweezers, that the fundamental limit due to the quantization of light can be overcome for measurements of living systems.
-To achieve this, a quantum engineered light was prepared for the measurement with noise characteristics reduced by 75% compared to classical light and used to perform microrheology experiments within yeast cells.
-Naturally occurring lipid granules were tracked in real time as they diffuse through the cytoplasm, and the quantum noise limit was surpassed by 42%.
+Optical tweezers are a common tool in biological experiments that use high intensity, tightly focused beams to manipulate and track single cells and small glass spheres in live biological samples.
+For the first time, we have demonstrated that the fundamental limit due to the quantization of light can be overcome for measurements of living systems.
 This laser-based microparticle tracking technique is compatible with non-classical light and is immune to low-frequency noise, leading the way to achieving a broad range of quantum-enhanced measurements in biology.

 Read more: